-In a welcome news flash, Prometric said that remote testing for all FINRA exams is expected in September.
-Remote testing is already available for the SIE, Series 6, Series 7, Series 63, Series 65, and Series 66 Exams.
+Prometric said that while FINRA continues to consider remote testing for all exams, no dates have been announced.
+Remote testing is available for the SIE, Series 6, Series 7, Series 63, Series 65, and Series 66 Exams.
 Long term, Prometric is exploring an Assessment Anywhere feature that could allow remote testing on a variety of devices, from diverse locations.
-So far, more than 5,000 candidates have taken these six securities exams remotely.
+More than 10,000 online securities exams have been administered through September 26.

 After closures due to COVID-19, Prometric started reopening testing centers on May 1, while remote testing became available July 13.
 “The challenge in remote proctoring is striking the right balance between candidate convenience and security,” said Bob Hoenscheid, account director at Prometric.
 “That will continue to evolve.”

 For Brian Marks, president of Knopman Marks, the scheduling and exam process during COVID-19 has exceeded expectations.
 “There could have been a nightmare scenario, given the backlog and the issues with COVID,” said Marks.
 “What we’ve seen, and what our survey data confirms, are a lot of positive experiences.”

 Marks reported that overall pass rates have been strong since Prometric reopened: 2,627 Knopman Marks students have taken the exam, with a 98.24% pass rate.

 In an instant poll during the webinar, participants reported that candidates’ scheduling and testing experiences since COVID-19 had been better than expected, though confusing for some.
 The group that tuned in for the webinar included personnel from compliance/registration (making up 70% of attendees), learning & development (20%), and HR (5%), as well as test takers (5%).